TAXIIProject/taxiiproject.github.io/getting-started/whitepaper/index.md

 technologies, DHS funded MITRE to develop a cyber threat information sharing capability to meet the following goals:

-* Enable timely and secure sharing of threat information within and between and within cyber defender communities
+* Enable timely and secure sharing of threat information within and between cyber defender communities
 * Enable robust, secure, high-volume exchanges of expressive sets of cyber threat information.